oniatsu/HotSwitch/_index.html/chunk1.md

 HotSwitch is a window switcher app for OS X.

-It provides elegant and rapid window switching, **no matter how many windows** there are.
+It provides fastest window switching, **no matter how many windows** there are.